Public Health Nurse: Certification & Career

 How Much Do Public Health Nurses Make?

 Salaries can vary significantly depending on location, experience, and specialization.
-According to Indeed (October 2023), the average salary for a public health nurse in the United States was around $68,557 per year.
-By comparison, Payscale reports a similar annual salary of $69,256 or $31.23, while Glassdoor estimates the total pay for a public health nurse is much higher at $93,600 annually.
+According to Indeed (December 2024), the average salary for a public health nurse in the United States was around $76,091 per year.
+By comparison, PayScale (2024) reports a similar annual salary of $74,009, while Glassdoor (2024) estimates the total pay for a public health nurse is much higher at $102,000 annually.

-The US Bureau of Labor Statistics (BLS) does not keep specific data for public health nurses, but shows the salary percentiles for registered nurses (RNs), based on data from May 2022:
+The US Bureau of Labor Statistics (BLS May 2023) does not keep specific data for public health nurses.
+Here are the salary percentiles for registered nurses (RNs)

-By comparison, advanced practice registered nurses (APRNs) with master’s degrees and higher earn higher wages.
-Here are the salary percentiles for nurse practitioners (NPs) from the BLS in May 2022:
+By comparison, advanced practice registered nurses (APRNs) with master’s degrees or higher earn higher wages.
+Here are the salary percentiles for nurse practitioners (NPs) from the BLS in May 2023:

 As for location, the top-paying states for registered nurses (RNs) and nurse practitioners (NPs) are as follows: